coolcomputery/Matrix-Multiplication-Tensor-Decomposition/README.md

   * `MatrixTripletTransformations.java` enumerates symmetry groups that superset a given subset
 * Considers all subgroups up to conjugacy of the form $\left\langle f \right\rangle$, $\left\langle \bigtriangleup, f \right\rangle$, $\left\langle \bigtriangleup, \intercal, f \right\rangle$ for an arbitrary element $f\in\Gamma_3$

-### Part 2 only: Notation of symmetry subgroups and input format
+### Notation of symmetry subgroups and input format
 A subgroup is represented as a comma-delineated list of generators (no spaces)
 * the cyclic shift function $\bigtriangleup$ is denoted as `cyc`
 * the transpose function $\intercal$ is denoted as `tp`